15 Things to Know About Johnson Lake, Banff

 All About Johnson Lake in Banff

-The first thing I love to mention about Johnson Lake (not to be confused with Johnston Lake or Johnston Canyon) is that it’s well-protected from the wind.
+The first thing I love to mention about Johnson Lake (not to be confused with Johnston Canyon) is that it’s well-protected from the wind.
 Much more protected than nearby Vermilion Lakes or Lake Minnewanka.
 You may think this doesn’t sound like a big deal, but once you are out on the water and experience the wind the Canadian Rockies have in store, you may think differently.

 Unless it’s a near-perfect day, there are always some strong winds in the afternoon.
 This makes paddling on a canoe, kayak, or stand-up paddleboard tough.
 So when you get a smooth and calm lake like Johnson Lake, you enjoy it to the fullest!